miteshksingh/InterviewPrep-101/SystemDesign/0_SystemDesignIntro.md

   * Sharding by tweetid and tweet creation time
 * Store all data of a user on the same DB?
 * Handling hot users who tweet a lot?
-* When to introduce Cache (may be cache of hot tweets and users?)?
+* Cache (may be cache of hot tweets and users/ cache of tweets in last 3 days/ cache photos or videos)?
-  * Have different servers for cache which will be queried by app servers
+  * Have different servers for cache(say Memcache) which will be queried by app servers
+  * Data structure used for Cache?
+May be ownerId and list of tweetids for that owner?
+  * Which cache replacement policy?
+LRU?
+  * Distribute load on cache even if one server can cache all data(100 GB)?
-  * Memcache
+  * Intelligent Cache?
+    * 20% of tweets generating 80% of read traffic which means such tweets are so popular that majority of people read them
+    * Thus cache 20% of read volume per shard
 * Should we add load balancing for DB?

 ### Identifying Bottlenecks